ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 ### Angular integration

-The `nimble-wafer-map` component does not take user input directly from the webpage where it's embedded.
-All the inputs must be provided through the constructor of the component so in the current case there is no point using ControlValueAccessors.
+The `nimble-wafer-map` component will not participate in Angular Forms and does not need a ControlValueAccessor.
+It will have a standard Angular Directive to expose typed properties to Angular.

 ### Blazor integration